Augusta department of planning and development host first public session for comprehensive plan

 This is the first of several public information sessions by Augusta’s Department of Planning and Development to gather comments on the needs and wants of the community.
 The meetings focus on growth and development for housing, traffic, and community in hopes to make the city better.

-The next comprehensive plan meeting will take place on June 1st at sandhills community center from six to eight in the evening.
+The next comprehensive plan meeting will take place on June 1st at Sandhills Community Center from 6pm – 8pm.